websauna/pyramid_notebook/README.rst

 Architecture
 ============

 Each Pyramid user has a named Notebook process.
 Each Notebook process gets their own working folder, dynamically created upon the first lanch.
-Notebooks are managed by ``NotebookManager`` which detects changes in Notebook context and restarts the Notebook for the user with new context if needed.
+Notebooks are managed by ``NotebookManager`` class which detects changes in notebook context and restarts the Notebook process for the user with a new context if needed.

 Notebook bind itselfs to localhost ports.
 Pyramid view proxyes ``/notebook/`` HTTP requests to Notebook and first checks the HTTP request has necessary permissions by performing authentication and authorization checks.

-Notebook needs both HTTP and WebSocket channels.
-Because Pyramid is not aware of Websockets, on a production set up (not localhost) you need to use a front end web server to take care of WebSocket proxying.
+The proxy view is also responsible for starting a web server specific websocket proxy loop.

 Launched Notebook processes are daemonized and separated from the web server process.
 The communication between the web server and the daemon process happens through command line, PID file and context file (JSON dump of notebook context parameters, as described above).